Article Overview: Historic Sites In New York

 2. 911 Memorial

-The 9/11 Memorial is a tribute to the victims of the terrorist attacks of September 11, 2001, located at the World Trade Center site in Lower Manhattan, New York City.
+This memorial is a tribute to the victims of the terrorist attacks of September 11, 2001, and it’s located at the World Trade Center site in Lower Manhattan, New York City.

 The memorial includes two large pools, each located in the footprint of the Twin Towers, which were destroyed in the attacks.
 The pools are surrounded by a plaza that is inscribed with the names of the victims of the attacks.